 Summertime is all about relaxing, and lazy days spent sleeping in late and playing til the sun goes down.
 No more homework, no early school drop offs.
 Its a very much needed break for the entire family from the strict school day schedule.

 But, without any structure at all, the days start to drag, and the kids are complaining of being bored.
 They start to miss a little of the busyness that came with school. (at least a little bit).

-One way I find that really helps to keep my kids from saying they’re bored 20 times a day, is to have a few simple tasks they are required to do to help out around the house.
-Not too many to where it ruins their Summer break, but just enough to make them appreciate the free play times throughout the day!
+One great way to keep kids from saying they’re bored 20 times a day, is to have a few simple tasks they are required to do to help out around the house.
+Not too many to where it ruins their Summer vacation, but just enough to make them appreciate the free play times throughout the day!

 Why is it Important for kids to have Summer chores?

 Giving your kids age appropriate chores is not only helpful to Mom and Dad, but does so much for your children!

 helping out makes kids feel more invested in their home